 This threat proves effective in bringing their child back into line.

-Personalized testimonies nonagenarians claim to have it preview in Revin and Givet in 1870, during the month of July.
+Personalized testimonials nonagenarians claim to have it preview in Revin and Givet in 1870, during the month of July.
 These stories were documented by Albert Meyrac, a specialist in Ardennes legends, thus adding credence to this legend which mixes folklore and local history.

 In short, between legend and reality, the Mawhot continues to captivate the minds and hunter the inhabitants of our region!